Mzhongwei/er-k8s/README.md

-# EAER Kubernetes Deployment Guide
+# Energy-Aware Entity Resolution on Kubernetes

-This root README is focused on Kubernetes deployment and operations.

-## 1. Scope

-This repository runs an Energy-Aware Entity Resolution workflow as multiple Kubernetes services.
+This repository packages an Energy-Aware Entity Resolution (EAER) workflow for Kubernetes and Argo Workflows.

-Main folders:

-- `k8s/`: deployments, services, storage manifests, operational scripts
-- `code/python_files/`: Python scripts mounted into pods through ConfigMaps

 ## Architecture